reimark/writing/blog/get-a-fido-key-right-now-and-log-into-stuff-with-it.md

 <figcaption>This is a stock photo, but it's the same model I own.</figcaption>
 </figure>

 I just got a [FIDO security key](http://www.amazon.com/gp/product/B00NLKA0D8/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1), for less than $20, to use as the second factor to log into my Google account.
-My model is by Yubicorp, sometimes called a "Yubikey".
+My model is by Yubico, sometimes called a "Yubikey".
 It's a super-light USB wafer you put into your computer, with a button you tap to log in to websites.

 This is a new thing: Google just recently [announced support for security keys](http://googleonlinesecurity.blogspot.com/2014/10/strengthening-2-step-verification-with.html) for their login system.
 Chrome is the first to ship support for them, but other browsers should follow soon.